DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 67 - 07.17.2025.md

 ***Long Rest***
 - Delban, a great evil, has been released.
 Virion is concerned about how powerful.
 - Virion and Adi are going to think about the Delban problem in the background while the others
 - Step outside and Diana has been turned into a giant spider.
+Meta and Coreolus appear dead and covered in webs.
+- Virion still seems afraid of fire.